NTasico/capstone/ideas.md

 ### Potential Clients

+Health organizations would find this information helpful in terms of mortality rate caused by mental illnesses.

 ### Source of Data

-The data is extracted from the ICPSR by the University of Michigan.
+The data is extracted from the ICPSR of University of Michigan.

 Data set(s): https://www.icpsr.umich.edu/icpsrweb/ICPSR/series/527